mnsupreme/MEAN_templates/README.md

 description: creates a new function to be added to a server side controller <br />
 supported filetype: .js <br />
 where to find: MEAN_function_server_controller.sublime-snippet

 #mean parent
 code:
  _association_parent: {type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}
- //one to many where this is the one

- description: creates a new parent association to be added to a mongoose model <br />
- supported filetype: .js <br />
+ description: creates a new parent association to be added to a mongoose model supported filetype: .js <br />
  where to find: MEAN_mongoose_association_parent.sublime-snippet

  #mean child
  code:
- _association_children:[{type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}]//one to many where this is the many
+ _association_children:[{type: Schema.Types.ObjectId, ref: 'name_of_foreighn_model'}]

  description: creates a new mean child association to be added to a mongoose model <br />
  spported filetype: .js <br />